CKs-Technology-News/PrivacyTools/README.md

 - [/e/ OS](https://e.foundation/e-os/) – A complete, fully de-Googled, mobile ecosystem based on LineageOS.
 You can find an analysis of the /e/OS app installer over [here](https://nervuri.net/e/apps).
 - [Calyx OS](https://calyxos.org/) – A secure and private mobile OS for Pixel phones and the Xiami Mi A2.
 - [Divest OS](https://divestos.org) – Divest OS strives to prolong device life, enhance user privacy, and provide modest security to many devices.
 DivestOS inherits many supported devices from LineageOS.
 It has signed builds, making it possible to have verified boot on some non-Pixel devices.
-- [MoKee ROM](https://blog.jolla.com/suomenlinna/) – Android Community Operating System that supports some older devices in case your device is not officially supported or you cannot use AOSP for whatever reasons on your device, this might be an alternative.
-It currently has no privacy benefits over AOSP.
-THe main benefit is that it frequently gets updates which makes it easier for the end-user to use. - **controversial**
 - [OpenKirin](https://openkirin.net/) – A team of developers who believe that a pure, AOSP Android experience should be easily available for users running Huawei devices with Kirin chipsets.
 The reason I list it here is that Huawei devices with Kirin chipsets have less options, I am aware this is AOSP based and the title here says Stock OS alternatives, which AOSP in general counts in.
 - [Postmarket OS](https://postmarketos.org/) – Touch optimised and pre-configured version of Alpine Linux.
 - [ProtonAOSP](https://github.com/ProtonAOSP) – A minimal Android fork for design and performance for Google Pixel devices, which is based on Android 11 & 12.
 This ROM can be used together with MicroG and has many interesting features.
 However, by default it comes with Gapps, minimalistic package pre-installed, which you can uninstall afterwards if you want.